Introduction

 A common Kolkata scenario: seller loan closure + buyer loan disbursal

-One of the most common timing problems looks like this: the seller’s loan is still running, and the buyer is also taking a loan.
-The clean way is to build a written sequence: how the seller’s loan will close, when the NOC will arrive, and when the buyer’s bank will release funds.
-If the sequence is unclear, registration dates keep shifting and both sides get frustrated.
+A common timing problem looks like this: the seller’s loan is still running, and the buyer is also taking a loan.
+The practical fix is to write the sequence down: how the seller’s loan will close, when the NOC will arrive, and when the buyer’s bank will release funds.
+If the sequence isn’t clear, the registration date keeps shifting and both sides get frustrated.

 Important factors (what decides whether your resale is smooth)

-In most Kolkata resale deals, delays don’t come from “big legal issues”.
+In many Kolkata resale deals, delays don’t come from big legal fights.
 They come from a few avoidable gaps.
-Focus on these factors first:
+Focus on these first:

 Practical tips (Kolkata reality)